 Robert Carlyle was inspired to pursue acting after reading Arthur Miller’s ‘The Crucible’.
 At the age of 21, he enrolled in acting classes at the Glasgow Arts Centre and later at the Royal Scottish Academy of Music and Drama.
 Robert knew that acting was what he wanted to do, and, with the support from his father, he decided to pursue his dream.

 In 1990, Robert left the Royal Academy of Music and Drama.
 The following year he formed a theatre company, called Rain Dog, with four of his friends.
 The company was named after Robert’s favourite Tom Waits album of the same name.
-Rain Dog later became 4 Ways, a British film production company, which he runs together with Irvine Welsh, Mark Cousins and the now diseased Antonia Bird.
+Rain Dog later became 4 Way Pictures, a British film production company, which he runs together with Irvine Welsh, Mark Cousins and the now diseased Antonia Bird.

 Soon, Robert Carlyle guest starred in the television show ‘The Bill’ (1991).
 His apparent talent attracted director Ken Loach, who cast Robert in his first starring role in ‘Riff-Raff’ in 1991.
 In this film he stars as Stevie, an ex-con construction worker, who falls in love with an unemployed pop singer drug addict.